riptano/ComboAMI/README.md

 Launch the number of instances desired in your cluster with the User Data field set to

-    -s <number of instances being started>
+    -n <number of instances being started>

 Options
 =======

-##AMI Command Switches
+##Basic AMI Switches:

-    -n <name> (or --clustername)
+    -c <name> (or --clustername)
         The name of the Cassandra cluster
         Note: Spaces are not allowed
         REQUIRED for safety

-    -s <#> (or --clustersize)
+    -n <#> (or --totalnodes)
         Cluster size
         REQUIRED for a balanced, high-performing ring

-    -d <version> (or --deployment)
-        Options are: 07x, 08x, or dse.
-        Default: 08x

-    -e <smtpAddress>:<port>:<email>:<password> (or --email)
-        Sends emails to and from this address for easier error collecting
-        Example: smtp.gmail.com:587:ec2@datastax.com:pa$$word

-##OpsCenter Support

-    -o <user>:<pass> (or --opscenter)
+##DataStax Enterprise Specific:

+    -u <#> (or --username)
-        Provide username and password provided during
+        The username provided during DSE registration
-        the FREE OpsCenter registration
+        -p is REQUIRED in order to use this option REQUIRED for a DSE installation

-    -p <user>:<pass> (or --paidopscenter)
+    -p <#> (or --password)
-        Provide username and password provided during
+        The password provided during DSE registration
-        the PAID OpsCenter registration

-##DataStax Enterprise Specific
+        -u is REQUIRED in order to use this option REQUIRED for a DSE installation

-    -v <#> (or --vanillanodes)
+    -r <#> (or --realtimenodes)
-        Number of vanilla nodes that only run Cassandra -s is REQUIRED in order to use this option
+        Number of vanilla nodes that only run Cassandra -n is REQUIRED in order to use this option
         Default: 0

-    -c <#> (--cfsreplication)
+    -f <#> (--cfsreplicationfactor)
         The CFS replication factor
         At least these many non-vanilla nodes REQUIRED
         Default: 0

-##Growing the Cluster
+##Growing the Cluster:

     -t <token> (or --token)
         Forces this token on the node

-    -z "<seed>,<seed>" (or --seeds)
+    -z "<seed>,<seed>..." (or --seeds)
         Allows a single node to join a cluster
-        Note: Seeds must be in the same region
         Note: Spaces are not allowed

-    -w 1 (or --thisisvanilla)
+    -a 1 (or --analyticsnode)
-        Setting the option with 1 forces the joining node to be a vanilla Cassandra node
+        Setting the option with 1 forces the joining node to be an Analytics node
         Note: Optional and only for DataStax Enterprise.

-##Advanced Cassandra settings
+##Advanced:

+    -e <smtpAddress>:<port>:<email>:<password> (or --email)
+        Sends emails to and from this address for easier error collecting
+        Example: smtp.gmail.com:587:ec2@datastax.com:pa$$word

-    -b <partitioner> (or --partitioner)
+    -p [rop | bop | opp] (or --partitioner)
-        Allows users to change partitioners
+        Configures the partitioner for the cluster
+        Choices: RandomPartitioner, ByteOrderedPartitioner, or
+        OrderPreservingPartitioner (deprecated)

 Ports Needed
 ============

-    Internal:
+    Public Facing:
         Cassandra:
-            7000: Cassandra intra-node port
-            7199: Cassandra JMX port, (8080 in 07x)
             9160: Cassandra client port
+            7199: Cassandra JMX port
         DataStax Enterprise Specific:
             8012: Hadoop Job Tracker client port
-        OpsCenter:
-            1024+: OpsCenter intra-node monitoring ports
-    Public Facing:
-        DataStax Enterprise Specific:
             50030: Hadoop Job Tracker website port
             50060: Hadoop Task Tracker website port
         OpsCenter:
             8888: OpsCenter website port
+    Internal:
+        Cassandra:
+            7000: Cassandra intra-node port
+            61621: OpsCenter agent port
+            61622: OpsCenter agent port
+        OpsCenter:
+            61619-61622: OpsCenter intra-node monitoring ports

 Step-by-step
 ============